-The difference between a healthy smile and frequent visits to the dentist might be your diet.
-Even if you have a perfect oral hygiene routine, it might be hard to keep your teeth healthy, if you don’t watch what you eat!!!
+The difference between a healthy smile and frequent visits to the dentist might lie in your diet.
+If you don’t watch what you eat, it might be hard to keep your teeth healthy.
+This might happen even if you have a perfect oral hygiene routine.
+Please keep on reading to find out about nutrients for healthy teeth.

-Vitamin D is crucial for helping your body absorb calcium, one of the main minerals that makes up bone & has also been shown to reduce inflammation.Source: fatty fish like tuna, mackerel, and salmon; foods fortified with vitamin D, like some dairy products, cheese, orange juice, soy milk, egg yolks, beef liver and cereals.
+Vitamin D is crucial for helping your body absorb calcium, one of the main minerals that makes up bone.
+Moreover, the vitamin also helps to reduce inflammation.Source: fatty fish like tuna, mackerel, and salmon; foods fortified with vitamin D, like some dairy products, cheese, orange juice, soy milk, egg yolks, beef liver and cereals.

 Antioxidants fight the bacteria that cause inflammation and periodontal disease.
-They help protect gums and other tissues from cell damage and bacterial infection.
+Besides, they help protect gums and other tissues from cell damage and bacterial infection.

 Probiotics are good bacteria that are either the same as or very similar to the bacteria that are already in your body.